Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Approximate Inference in GPs under Ascertainment

-PL belongs to the family of composite likelihood approximations, which approximate the joint density of a large number of random variables via a product of joint densities of subsets of the data \citep{varin_overview_2011}.
-PL is defined as follows:
+PL is composite likelihood approximation, which approximates a multivariate joint density via a product of marginal densities of pairs of variables \citep{varin_overview_2011}:

-where $\appropto$ indicates approximate proportionality with respect to the model parameters $\mathbf{\theta}$, $\mathbf{\beta}$.
-Hence, the maximum pairwise likelihood estimate is also approximately the maximum likelihood estimate.
-PL estimation has the favorable properties of being computationally efficient owing to its quadratic dependency on the sample size, and of being consistent under suitable regularity conditions \citep{varin_overview_2011}.
+where $i$,$j$ iterate over all pairs of units, and $\appropto$ indicates approximate proportionality with respect to the hyperparameters $\bm{\theta}$, $\bm{\beta}$.
+The maximum pairwise likelihood estimate is approximately the maximum likelihood estimate.
+PL is computationally efficient owing to its quadratic dependency on the sample size, and is consistent under suitable regularity conditions \citep{varin_overview_2011}.

+Ascertained PL (APL) is an extension of PL that approximates the ascertained likelihood in Equation \ref{eq:combine_glmm_aml} by modifying Equation \ref{eq:PL} to condition on $\bm{s}=1$ :

+where \(P\left( s_{i} = s_{j} = 1|\ y_{i},y_{j} \right) = P\left( s_{i} = 1|\ y_{i} \right)P\left( s_{j} = 1|\ y_{j} \right)\) are known constants which can be ignored, and we omitted the hyperparameters $\bm{\beta}$, $\bm{\theta}$ for brevity.
+The terms in the numerator and the denominator can be separately evaluated as in standard PL, where we treat the denominator as a GP with a suitable likelihood function.
+Unlike Equation \ref{eq:combine_glmm_aml}, the evaluation of the ratio is accurate since both the numerator and denominator can be computed exactly.
+In certain settings, PL evaluation can be substantially accelerated via a Taylor approximation around \(\bm{Z}_{i}^{T}\bm{Z}_{j} = 0\), which enables factoring each bivariate distribution into a product of marginal distributions (Appendix A).